Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 1. **Victory Point penalty:**
 	The surrendering player loses 2 Victory Points.
 This penalty does *not* stack with the one from the non-control of all the planets in the Home System.
 2. **Identify the Capital Planet:**
+	*At each of these substeps, ties are broken in favour of the planet with the highest resource value worth of ground units and PDS on it, and in case there is still a tie, by choosing one at random*
 	1. If she controls at least one planet with a Space Dock in her Home System, the one with the highest combined resource and influence is the capital planet.
 	2. Else, if she controls at least one planet with a Space Dock, the one with the highest combined resource and influence is the capital planet.
 	3. Else, the planet with the highest combined resource and influence is the capital planet.
 3. **Garrison the Capital Planet:**
-	Add Ground Forces on the capital planet until there are at least 5.
+	The surrendering player receives Ground Forces on the capital planet until either 3 Ground Forces were added or there are at least 5 ground units.
 4. **Remove all Space Docks, except those in the system of the capital planet**
 5. **Remove all Leaders, except the captives**
 	In the rest of the game, if one of these captives would escape, it is removed from the game instead.